albertsumara/surveys-manager/README.md

 - The goal was to demonstrate practical use of database queries in a web application.

 **Database**
-- Application uses **SQL Server**, and the database structure is created and managed via **SQL Server Management Studio (SSMS)**,
+- Application now uses **PostgreSQL**, running inside a Docker container,
-- User data and survey data are handled using **Entity Framework**.
+- All user and survey data are handled via **Entity Framework**.

 ### Project goal
 The goal of the project was to practice:
-- integrating a relational database with a web application,
+- integrating a relational database with a web application using **PostgreSQL**,
 - implementing a login system with user roles,
 - applying business logic for surveys and data analysis.